mrcgrtz/styleguide/README.md

 <a name="elements-and-attributes"></a>
 ### Elements and attributes

-All element and attribute names should be lowercase.
-Attribute values should be double-quoted.
-Optional closing tags should be included.
+All element and attribute names SHOULD be lowercase.
+Attribute values SHOULD be double-quoted.
+Optional closing tags SHOULD be included.
-Self-closing elements should not be closed.
-Optional attributes should be omitted.
+Self-closing elements SHOULD NOT be closed.
+Optional attributes SHOULD be omitted.
 Always include `HTML`, `HEAD` and `BODY` tags.

  * No `type` or `language` attributes on `SCRIPT` elements.